carsonSgit/Downloadify/README.md

 ## About

-Downloadify is a GPU based Python Script inspired by Victor Kamau's ["Youtube Video Downloader using Python"](https://www.section.io/engineering-education/youtube-video-downloader-using-python/) tutorial.
+Downloadify is a GUI based Python Script inspired by Victor Kamau's ["Youtube Video Downloader using Python"](https://www.section.io/engineering-education/youtube-video-downloader-using-python/) tutorial.
 Being new to Python, I wanted something simple that I could challenge myself by improving upon.

 ## Improvements